 Shankapotomus Baby Rocks

-January 23, 2010 by Sherry Tingley
+January 23, 2010 By Sherry Tingley

 One of the most ingenious television commercials of all time teaches people how creative marketing influences other people.
 The E*TRADE baby commercial, just 32 seconds long, was a smashing success.
 Does every word count?
 You bet it does.
 Just look at the dialogue: